favero-nate/minus-the-math/lecture_slides/README.md

-I've created some (Stata-based) lecture slides and videos that do not closely present the content in the textbook but do generally track thematically (for the first 10 chapters).
+I've created some (Stata-based) lecture slides and videos that do not directly present the material from the textbook but do generally track thematically (for the first 10 chapters).

 The videos are available here: https://youtube.com/playlist?list=PLbcj9ai0wESD349fEIAuxoYwziBt4e6PS&si=vegLYbOk2pVHtrnd